 All my life I’ve been a powerful intuitive

-But I spent a lot of time dis-believing it.
+But I spent a lot of time believing what the world taught me instead.

 It all started when I was 5 years old.
 My father discovered my ability to read energy.
 I could easily guess (on the first try) what any family member was thinking when we played games like “Guess what animal I’m thinking of” or “What number or color is in my mind right now“.